We’re baaaaack! And, Holy Moly, you guys- Greece was everything I thought it would be…and MORE.

 Don’t get me wrong, leaving the kids was BRUTAL and I was so upset saying goodbye to them.
 This was the first time we’ve ever left them longer than one night and the only thing that made it easier was knowing my mom was with them.
 I did a full post of all the info I left behind for her HERE.

-This 10 Year Anniversary trip [one year delayed…thanks Max! ;)] to Greece greatly surpassed our honeymoon in Italy, which I was sure was going to be “THE Trip to Beat” for the rest of eternity.
-Maybe it’s because we appreciated the alone time alllll these 11 years and three babies later, maybe because we had more to miss waiting back at home, or because we realized how precious the time away and the whole experience was this time around.
+This 10 Year Anniversary trip [one year delayed…thanks Max! ;)] to Greece may have been better than our honeymoon (in Italy) which I was sure was going to be “THE Trip to Beat” for the rest of eternity.
+Maybe it’s because we appreciated the alone time alllll these 11 years and three babies later or maybe it was because we had more to miss waiting back at home this time around.
 Either way, we had the most incredible time and I’m finally able to sit down and share some of the details with you!

 We stopped in Athens first because I’m a huge history nerd ( I’m specifically obsessed with Greek mythology!) and I just HAD to see the ruins of Ancient Athens.